-The Center is a charitable organization that is exempt from federal, state and local income taxes under Section 501(c)(3) of the Internal Revenue Code (the Code).
-The Center therefore has made no provision for income taxes in the accompanying financial statements.
-In addition, the Center has been determined by the Internal Revenue Service (IRS) not to be a "private foundation" within the meaning of Section 509(a) of the Code.
-There was no unrelated business income for the year ended June 30, 2018.
+The organization is incorporated in the state of New York and is exempt from federal, state and local income taxes under Section 501(c) (3) of the Internal Revenue Code, and therefore has made no provision for income taxes in the accompanying financial statements.

-ASC 740, "Income Taxes," requires that organizations must recognize the tax impact of a tax position taken on a tax return when it is more likely than not that the position will not be sustained on audit, based on the technical merits of the position.
-The Center does not believe there are any material uncertain tax positions and, accordingly, has not recognized any liability for unrecognized tax benefits.
-The Center has filed for and received income tax exemptions in the jurisdictions where it is required to do so.
-Additionally, the Center has filed IRS Form 990 tax returns, as required, and all other applicable returns in jurisdictions when it is required.
-For the year ended June 30, 2018, there was no interest or penalties recorded or included in the statements of activities.
-The Center believes it is no longer subject to income tax examinations for years prior to June 30, 2016, which is the statute of limitations look-back period.
+The organization has not taken an unsubstantiated tax position that would require provision of a liability under Accounting Standards Codification ("ASC") 740.
+Under ASC 740, an organization must recognize the tax liabilities associated with tax positions taken for tax return purposes when it is more likely than not that the position will not be sustained upon examination.
+The organization does not believe there are any material uncertain tax positions and, accordingly, has not recognized any liability for unrecognized tax benefits as of June 30, 2019 and 2018.
+The organization has filed IRS Form 990 tax returns, as required, and all other applicable returns in jurisdictions where it is required.
+For the years ended June 30, 2019 and 2018 there were no interest or penalties recorded or included in the accompanying financial statements.